Tayyabah-Rehman/Cold-Email-Generator/README.md

 # ✉️ AI Cold Email Generator
+AI-powered Cold Email Generator using LangChain and ChromaDB that intelligently matches job descriptions with portfolio projects via vector search to create personalized, professional cold emails for job applications with a Streamlit interface.

 > **LangChain · ChromaDB · Groq LLaMA · Streamlit**
 > Paste a job description → get a personalized, portfolio-matched cold email in ~8 seconds.